Why the Chinese Way of Drinking Hot Water Is Good for You

 A Chinese health habit

 Chinese medical systems have long held the view that drinking hot water is good for health.
-In fact, people are advised to drink a glass of hot water early in the morning to trigger their digestive processes.
+People are advised to drink a glass of hot water early in the morning to trigger their digestive processes.
 While eating meals, cold water was strictly prohibited since the meal itself was served hot.
 Plus, consuming items of two opposite temperatures was seen as bad for the body.
 On the other hand, cold water is said to slow down the functions of the internal organs.
 This is also one of the reasons why drinking hot water was advised by Chinese traditional medicine.

 Benefits of drinking hot water

 Drinking hot water has scientifically been proven to be highly beneficial to the human body.
-The first benefit is in the ease of digestion.
+The first benefit is the ease of digestion.
 The warmth of the water triggers the digestive tract, lubricating it well enough that the entire digestive process carries on smoothly.
 And since the water is hot, it is better able to disintegrate food inside the digestive tract while also helping in removing waste.
 In contrast, drinking cold water during meals will only lead to a hardening of the oils present in the food, thereby paving the way for a fat deposit along the intestines.

 Chinese medical systems have long held the view that drinking hot water is good for health.
-(Image: pixabay / CC0 1.0)

 Chinese medical systems have long held the view that drinking hot water is good for health.
 (Image: via Pixabay)